WaghRoshan2199/Functions/README.md

 # Functions
-Trial of hoe to send an assignment
+Trial of how to send an assignment